header logo

 1. Joey Votto

-Joey Votto finds himself in a specific situation where many players are overvalued.
-Joining the league in the 2007 season, Votto has played at a Hall of Fame level for over a decade.
-However, for some reason, he has hit a slump.
+Joey Votto is in a situation that often leads to players being overvalued.
+Since joining the league in 2007, Votto has played at a Hall of Fame level for over a decade.
+However, in recent years, he has experienced a decline in performance.

 J. Votto is the most admired MLB player right now